maarten-pennings/Lego-Mindstorms/ms4/faq.md

 You can however Save As and _select_ the existing `xxx 1.lms`.
 That pops up an "are you sure you want to overwrite" dialogue.

+It also means you can't call your program `beep3`, because the lego app gets confused by the 3, strips it and appends a space and another number. grr.

 ## What is an lms file?